Mi1h0use/voyager-db/README.md

 ## Running the Application

-Run the application using:
+Run the application in debug mode using:
 ```
-python app.py
+python -m flask run app -p 8000 --debug
 ```
+Deploy with docker-compose or a WSGI.

 The application will be available at http://localhost:8000